Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last season, Baltimore's games finished over 49.5 points scored, its current matchup's point total, seven (out of 18) times.
+- Baltimore played seven games with more than 50 points scored, its current matchup's point total, last season.

+- Detroit's games went over 50 total points scored in 13 of 16 matchups last season.

-- The two teams averaged a combined 3.4 more points per game (52.9) a season ago than this matchup's over/under of 49.5 points.
+- These two teams averaged a combined 52.9 points per game a season ago, 2.9 more points than the total of 50 set for this matchup.

-- The Ravens and the Lions saw their opponents average a combined 1.8 more points per game last season than the over/under of 49.5 set in this matchup.
+- Opponents of these teams averaged a combined 51.3 points per game last season, 1.3 more than the point total for this matchup.

-- The average total the Ravens had set in games last year was 2.7 less points than this outing's point total.
+- The average point total in Ravens games last year was 3.2 less points than the total of 50 in this matchup.

-- The average total in Lions games in 2020 was 1.5 more points than the point total of 49.5 for this outing.
+- Lions games in 2020 averaged a total of 51.0 points, 1.0 more than the point total in this matchup.

 Ravens stats and trends

-- Baltimore covered 10 times in 16 chances against the spread last season.
+- Baltimore won 10 games against the spread last season, while failing to cover or pushing six times.

-- When playing as at least 9-point favorites last season, the Ravens had an ATS record of 5-1-1.
+- When playing as at least 8-point favorites last season, the Ravens had an ATS record of 5-1-1.

-- A total of seven of Baltimore's games last season went over the point total.
+- A total of seven of Baltimore's games last season hit the over.

-- Baltimore was 6-0 against the spread and 6-0 overall in games when it recorded more than 32.4 points last year.
+- Baltimore was 6-0 against the spread and 6-0 overall in games when it recorded over 32.4 points last season.

-- When Baltimore totaled over 419.8 yards last year, the team was 2-1 against the spread and 2-1 overall.
+- Baltimore was 2-1 against the spread and 2-1 overall when the team picked up over 419.8 yards last season.

-- The Ravens turned the ball over six more times (18 total) than the Lions forced a turnover (12) last year.
+- Last season the Ravens turned the ball over 18 times, six more than the Lions' takeaways (12).

 - Click over to SISportsbook and find the latest odds on this matchup.